kluz116/sales_report/README.md

 email => engallanmusembya@gmail.com
 password => admin

+The achitecture diagram for The ERP system intergrated with the Sales Report application can be found here https://github.com/kluz116/sales_report/blob/master/Sales%20Application%20Achitecture.png

 Please note that after importing the database, try and change the database configuration files